 Breast cancer treatment

-Doctors often detect breast cancer early, so more local therapies are used.
-This can lower the risk of exposing the thyroid and other cells to procedures that may increase the risk for more cancer cell growth.
+Healthcare providers often detect breast cancer early, so more local therapies are used.
+This can lower the risk of exposing the thyroid and other cells to procedures that may increase the risk of cancer cell growth.

 Thyroid cancer treatments